-Lampard, Terry subplot in Premier League playoff match
+Lampard, Terry subplot in world’s most lucrative soccer game

 Villa, managed by Dean Smith, won 10 straight games from March 2 to April 22 to secure a spot in the playoffs.
 Derby lost only one of its last 12 matches following the 4-0 loss to Villa on March 2.

-One team will eventually fall short, though, while the other can look forward to a cash bonanza of about 300 million pounds ($380 million) — mostly from broadcast and commercial revenue — should it avoid relegation from the Premier League in its first season back.
+One team will eventually fall short, though, while the other can look forward to a cash bonanza of about 300 million pounds ($380 million), according to Deloitte — mostly from broadcast and commercial revenue — should it avoid relegation from the Premier League in its first season back.

 Norwich and Sheffield United were promoted automatically from the Championship after finishing as the top two in the regular season.